Veterans Talking To Veterans at the National Museum of Military Vehicles will be back in 2024!

 The event began with a performance by the Big Wind Singers, one of the longest-standing Shoshone Song groups from Crowheart.
 Consisting of both Veterans and tribal members, they presented colors and performed the Shoshone Flag Song, Honor Song, and Soldier Boy Song.

-Notably, Wyoming PBS premiered "State of Mind: The Battle Inside - Veterans and PTSD," a powerful documentary.
+Additionally, Wyoming PBS premiered "State of Mind: The Battle Inside - Veterans and PTSD," a powerful documentary.
 Veterans Talking to Veterans and Hunting for Heroes were featured.
 The film was followed by a guided conversation between the audience, filmmaker Mat Hames, Dr. Julie Elledge from Veterans Talking to Veterans, and a panel of experts, providing a deeper understanding of the issue.

 Gracious Host National Museum of Military Vehicles